 Impact

-A command injection flaw exists in Dokploy’s WebSocket endpoint used for launching terminal sessions inside Docker containers.
-The "containerId" and "activeWay" fields are placed directly into a shell command without any sanitization, enabling an attacker who has authenticated access to inject arbitrary shell commands.
-Successful exploitation grants the attacker unrestricted execution on the host operating system, thereby compromising confidentiality, integrity, and availability of the entire environment.
+A command injection flaw exists in Dokploy’s WebSocket endpoint `/docker-container-terminal`.
+The `containerId` and `activeWay` parameters are directly inserted into shell commands without sanitization, allowing an authenticated user to execute arbitrary shell commands on the host.
+This flaw enables remote code execution with full control over the underlying operating system, compromising confidentiality, integrity, and availability.

 Affected Systems